-Debating at Gordon’s offers pupils the opportunity to develop critical thinking skills, effective communication, independent research and teamwork.
+Debating at Gordon’s offers students the opportunity to develop critical thinking skills, effective communication, independent research and teamwork.

 - PEE (point, evidence, explanation)